 Can Constipation Really Cause Lower Back Pain?

-Constipation can cause back pain, and if you already have low back pain, constipation can make it worse.
-Here's why you may be backed up—and what to do about it.
+Constipation can cause back pain, and if you already have low back pain, blocked up bowels can make it worse.
+Here's why you may be hurting—and what to do about it.

 Constipation and low back pain

-Your back contains many structures that can cause or contribute to pain, including bones, muscles, joints, nerves, tendons, disks, and ligaments.
+If you have lower back pain, you’re not alone.
+The Cleveland Clinic reports that around four out of five Americans experience lower back pain at some point in their lives.
+One reason the problem is so common is that the list of potential causes is long.
+Your back contains many structures that can cause or contribute to pain, including bones, muscles, joints, nerves, tendons, disks and ligaments.
 These can become damaged from trauma, aging, obesity, overexertion, and underlying diseases, among other factors.
 (Here are some other surprising reasons for back pain.)

 Your lower back’s proximity to other organs and body parts, like the colon, makes it a prime target for referred pain, including from constipation.